clarencesimple/SIM_GreenEdge_Functional_Interactions/README.md

 Sim C.W.H., Ribeiro C.G., Probert I., Gourvil P., Vaulot D. & Lopes dos Santos, A. (2025).
 Functional succession and interactions of protists during the under-ice Arctic phytoplankton spring bloom (In Prep).

-List of packages used across all R files are listed in GE_IC_read_phyloseq.R.
+List of packages used across all R files are listed in GE_IC_functional_read_phyloseq.R.
 Please make sure to install packages before running.
 Scripts are written using relative file paths, no changes any file paths are required upon cloning this repository.

 ## R_ice_camp
 All files involved in generating figures and data used in this study.